noah-schroeder/reviewbook/docs/11-Conventional-Meta-Analysis.md

 ### That's it!

 You've now gone through all the steps needed to conduct a conventional meta-analysis.
 Congratulations!
 This may seem intimidating, but if you complete each step, in order, this will be a very simple process.
 And think - now you a) have a code you can use, with slight modifications, for every conventional meta-analysis you conduct in the future, b) have a code you can share with friends, and c) can share you code with your publication so others can replicate your analysis.
-Just think - if more people had done that I would not have had to write this book....

-####

 ---
 bibliography: references.bib